Kearney Nebraska High Volume Pepperidge Farm Route for Sale

 WHAT ARE THE DAILY RESPONSIBILITIES OF THE ROUTE OWNER?

 The route owner is responsible for servicing their customer base and ensuring that product is well stocked and maintained for the consumer.
 Route owners will order, deliver and stock product accordingly.
-There is some flexibility in the exact schedule as long as the customers are being serviced properly.
-The current owner makes deliveries on Monday, Tuesday, Thursday and Friday.
+With an owner operator approximately 40 hours per week would be required.
+Most owners operate Monday, Tuesday, Thursday, Friday and Saturday with Wednesdays and Sundays off.
+Merchandising/restocking may be necessary on busier weeks and that work can be outsourced if the owner is interested in doing that.

 GROSS EARNINGS/COMMISSIONS

-This route is currently averaging approximately $7,879 in weekly gross sales volume.
-The owner generates approximately $1,345 per week in gross commissions.
+The route is averaging $22,205 per week in gross sales over the last 52 weeks.
+The routes generate approximately $4,775 per week in gross commissions based on the average commission rate.
 The sales volume can be confirmed through sales reports/invoices.
 Sales reports and other information can be provided once we receive an NDA submission.
 Sales can be increased by adding accounts or growing sales volume within the current accounts.

 OPERATING COSTS